 Did you ever imagine you’d be reading about worm poop?

 If you’re looking for an all-natural fertilizer to help your plants thrive, look no further than worm castings.
 Worm castings are the excrement of earthworms, packed with nutrients that plants love.
 So yes.
-Saying “castings” is just a fancy way to tell you we will discuss worm poop today.
+Saying “castings” is just a fancy way to tell you we will discuss worm poo today.

-What Are Worm Castings?
+What Are Earthworm Castings?

-How Are Worm Castings Formed?
+Are Worm Castings Manure?

 This natural fertilizer forms when earthworms consume organic matter and digest it.
 As the food passes through the worm’s body, it breaks down and mixes with enzymes and bacteria.
 The resulting excrement is a rich, dark soil amendment packed with nutrients.